filecoin-project/lotus-docs/content/en/tutorials/lotus/grafana-dashboard.md

 ---
-title: "Grafana dashboard"
+title: "Grafana dashboard for Lotus"
-description: "Lotus supports exporting a wide range of metrics, enabling users to gain insights into its behavior and effectively analyze performance issues.
-These metrics can be conveniently utilized with aggregation and visualization tools for in-depth analysis.
-In this tutorial, we show how you can set up Prometheus and Grafana for monitoring and visualizing these metrics"
+description: "This tutorial shows how to set up Prometheus and Grafana for monitoring your Lotus node with the pre-configured dashboards provided in the Lotus repository."
-lead: "Lotus supports exporting a wide range of metrics, enabling users to gain insights into its behavior and effectively analyze performance issues.
-These metrics can be conveniently utilized with aggregation and visualization tools for in-depth analysis.
-In this tutorial, we show how you can set up Prometheus and Grafana for monitoring and visualizing these metrics"
+lead: "Lotus supports exporting a wide range of metrics that can be visualized with Grafana.
+This tutorial guides you through setting up Prometheus and Grafana to monitor your Lotus node."
 draft: false
 menu:
     tutorials: